 MAGNITUDE Study

-Chi et al (2023)3,4 and Efstathiou et al (2023)8 reported the efficacy and safety of AKEEGA with prednisone compared to placebo/AAP in mCRPC for patients with certain HRR mutations (n=423), including BRCA1/2 (n=225).
-Patients were randomized 1:1 to receive niraparib 200 mg by mouth (PO) once daily or matching placebo in combination with abiraterone acetate 1000 mg PO once daily with prednisone 5 mg twice daily.
-Patients were excluded if they had a history or evidence of any of the following conditions:
+Chi et al (2023)3,4 and Efstathiou et al (2023)9 reported the efficacy and safety of AKEEGA with prednisone compared to placebo/AAP in mCRPC for patients with certain HRR mutations (n=423), including BRCA1/2 (n=225).
+Patients were randomized 1:1 to receive niraparib 200 mg by mouth (PO) once daily or matching placebo in combination with abiraterone acetate 1000 mg PO once daily plus prednisone 5 mg twice daily.

-• Severe or unstable angina, myocardial infarction or ischemia requiring coronary artery bypass graft or stent within the previous 6 months, symptomatic congestive heart failure, arterial or venous thromboembolic events (eg, pulmonary embolism, cerebrovascular accident including transient ischemic attacks), clinically significant ventricular arrhythmias within 6 months prior to randomization, or NYHA Class II to IV heart disease.6
+• Severe or unstable angina, myocardial infarction or ischemia requiring coronary artery bypass graft or stent within the previous 6 months, symptomatic congestive heart failure, arterial or venous thromboembolic events (eg, pulmonary embolism, cerebrovascular accident including transient ischemic attacks), clinically significant ventricular arrhythmias within 6 months prior to randomization, or NYHA Class II to IV heart disease.10

 Cardiovascular Events